modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 ## Proposed alternative
 Use a special binding equation:

-Real x=measurement(xs);
+Real x=reinit(xs);

+This new use of reinit can be separated from the existing use of reinit.
-This special operator, measurement, is only legal in a "Clocked Discretized Continuous-Time Partition" and only in this way and its meaning is discussed in the semantics part.
+An alternative would be to introduce a new operator, measurement, only legal in a "Clocked Discretized Continuous-Time Partition" and only in this way and its meaning is discussed in the semantics part.

 The name of the operator can be discussed.
-The prototype re-used "reinit" to avoid introducing new reserved words.
+The current proposal re-uses "reinit" to avoid introducing new reserved words.

 Key points:
 - Associated with state, not measurement variable.